Boris Chrubasik

 Biography and Research:

 Boris Chrubasik is Associate Professor of Greek History and Classics at the University of Toronto.
-He currently serves as the editor of Phoenix, a Journal of the Classical Association of Canada, and also as a Program Director for the Classical Civilization Program.
+He currently serves as the co-editor of Phoenix, a Journal of the Classical Association of Canada, and also Chair of the Department of Historical Studies.

 Currently, Dr. Chrubasik’s research focuses on the political, cultural, and social history of the Eastern Mediterranean from the Achaemenid to the late Hellenistic periods.
 He has a particular interest in questions of social power, ranging from ideas of kingship in the Seleukid empire—the largest of the successor states that emerged after the death of Alexander the Great—to the relationship between local power-holders and larger empires.
 He also works on questions of cross-cultural exchange between Greek and non-Greek communities in the regions of southern Asia Minor and the Levant, and is leading a collaborative international team with colleagues in Canada, the UK, and Israel to conserve, edit, and publish a provate archive of seal impressions from Hellenistic Maresha (Israel).